n0raban/PHPAxieSchool/README.md

 At the end of each day, the script gather data on Axie and Coingecko API servers, then build and send an email report to the manager and his scholars.
 Each report contain :

-- the MMR
+- The MMR
-- the SLP earned for the day (the SLP amount should be right even if a claimed occurred)
+- The SLP earned for the day (the SLP amount should be right even if a claimed occurred)
 - Average SLP and MMR
 - SLP for today before/after the share
 - In-game SLP before/after the share